csantanapr/awesome-learn/README.md

 # Carlos' Awesome list of Cloud Native learning resources.
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-I tend to use different channels to learn and keep current on the technology I work on.
-A few years ago I was deep into mobile app and web frontend development.
+I was deep into mobile and web front-end development a few years ago.

-This days I work on Cloud Native for the most part anything built with and on top of Kubernetes.
+These days, I work on Cloud Native, mostly anything built with and on top of Kubernetes.

-Here are some of the reosures I use, I selected the top ones with a :star:
+Here are some of the resources I use; I selected the top ones with a :star:

 ## Curated Resources
 - [Kubernauts Mega Learning Spreadsheet](https://docs.google.com/spreadsheets/d/10NltoF_6y3mBwUzQ4bcQLQfCE1BWSgUDcJXy-Qp2JEU)